 Your dinner rotation is set for you

 On a Disney Cruise, your dinner rotation is set.
 Your dinner rotation is noted on your Key to The World Card as a 2 letter abbreviation.
 This lets you know which restaurant you will be in which nights.
 On your cruise itinerary online it will show if you have the first seating or second seating.
 First seating is at 5:30 and second at 8:15.
-You can change this if you choose depending on your family’s needs.
-And if you have any questions on the information stuffed on the front of your card, just ask Guest Services.
+You can request to change this if you choose depending on your family’s needs.
+And if you have any questions on the information on the front of your card, just ask Guest Services.

 Bring a water bottle

 You are allowed to bring your own bottled water onboard.
 However, if you forget to stock up before your trip, the drink station is available 24/7, so be sure to bring you water bottle and fill it up.
 Mind you, while this is the most eco-friendly, hiking it to the upper decks to refill your water bottle, where the water station was a bit of a hassle, especially from our 1st floor cabin.
 But, we did save money, and got some nightly exercise in, so win-win.
 You can also purchase bottled water onboard, but know the case of bottled water on board is very expensive so if you choose to go that route, be sure to budget it in.